 The Clove Club, Shoreditch

-We’ve already reviewed this widely acclaimed Shoreditch restaurant from a veggie angle.
-There’s an innovative six-course Modern British vegetarian menu for £95; plus a more extended one for £145.
-Make it a lunch visit and you'll save a few pennies with the four-course lunch menu for £65.
-Expect amazing seasonal ingredients such as monk’s beard, Perigord truffle, morel mushrooms and, in one dish, 100-year-old madeira.
+We've reviewed this widely acclaimed Shoreditch restaurant from a veggie angle.
+There’s an innovative nine-course Modern British vegetarian menu for £195; plus the option to add wine pairings for an extra £175.
+Pricey it is, but for the dosh you get to sample what a two-Michelin star restaurant tastes like.
+Expect amazing seasonal ingredients such as monk's beard, white Alba truffle, morel mushrooms and, in one dish, 100-year-old madeira.

 Pollen Street Social, Mayfair

-Jason Atherton’s popular Michelin star restaurant serves superb, separate vegetarian and vegan à la carte menus.
-The Modern British dishes may include pearl barley with roasted Jerusalem artichokes and New Forest mushrooms; and braised broccoli stems with lemon puree, toasted almonds and seaweed.
+Jason Atherton's popular Michelin star restaurant serves superb, separate vegetarian and vegan à la carte and tasting menus.
+The Modern British dishes may include egg yolk raviolo with baked potato velouté and Perigord truffle; and braised broccoli stems with preserved lemon, toasted hazelnuts and seaweed.

 Pollen Street Social, 8-10 Pollen Street, W1S 1NQ